-- 1. Increase the number of individuals benefiting from our oncology support and wellness programs - 2.
+- 1. Increase the number of individuals benefiting from our oncology support and wellness programs. - 2.
 Provide transportation assistance to cancer treatment for 100% of hardship-eligible patients who would otherwise be unable to access care.

 Continue to provide complementary support and wellness programs for community members diagnosed and living with cancer.
-Goal to increase the number served each year by 2%.